X

 | Gel available | Yes | Yes | No | No |

-Cardiac patient: Paracetamol (acetaminophen) is the first choice.
-If anti-inflammatory action is needed, naproxen can be considered short-term — it has the most favourable cardiovascular profile among NSAIDs.
+Heart patient: paracetamol is the first choice.
+If anti-inflammatory action is needed, naproxen can be considered short-term – it has the most favourable cardiovascular profile among the NSAIDs.
 No diclofenac, no high-dose ibuprofen.
-Patient with stomach problems: Paracetamol or celecoxib plus pantoprazole.
-Patient with kidney impairment: Paracetamol only — all NSAIDs burden the kidneys.
-Patient on blood pressure medication (ramipril or candesartan): Paracetamol; no long-term NSAID.
+Stomach patient: paracetamol or celecoxib plus pantoprazole.
+Kidney patient: paracetamol only – all NSAIDs burden the kidneys.
+Blood-pressure patient on ramipril or candesartan: paracetamol, no NSAID in the long term.

-In older patients over 65, the risk of all NSAID side effects is increased — cardiac risk, gastrointestinal bleeding, and kidney failure occur more frequently.
-Guidance here: prefer gel, if oral use is unavoidable then use the lowest dose for the shortest time and always add pantoprazole.
-In children, diclofenac is only licensed from age 14; for younger patients, ibuprofen or paracetamol are the appropriate medicines.
+In older patients over 65, the risk of all NSAID side effects is increased – cardiac risk, stomach bleeding, and kidney failure occur more often.
+Here the rule is: prefer gel, and if oral is unavoidable then the lowest dose, the shortest time, and always with pantoprazole.
+In children, diclofenac is only approved from the age of 14; in younger ones, ibuprofen or paracetamol are the right agents.

-The brite app paints a clear picture: cardiac risk and the Triple Whammy are by far the most common knowledge gaps among diclofenac users.
-Many patients reflexively reach for diclofenac without knowing what other medications they are taking — and which combinations are dangerous.
+The brite app shows a clear picture: the cardiac risk and the triple whammy are by far the most common knowledge gaps among diclofenac users.
+Many patients reach reflexively for diclofenac without knowing which other medications they are taking – and which combinations are dangerous.

 | Observation | Frequency | Typical comment |